ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 For the Beta release, volumes with a capacity of 10 GB to 249 GB can be expanded up to 250 GB.
 Volumes 251 GB and over can potentially expand up to 16,000 GB, limited by the capacity range for an IOPS profile or custom range.
 For more information, see [Volume capacity and IOPS limitations](#exp-vols-capacity-IOPS-limitations).
 {:note}

 IOPS are automatically adjusted for tiered profiles, based on the size of the volume.
-For example, if you expand a volume that was created by using a 5 IOPS/GB profile from the original size of 250 GB to the expanded size of 1,000 GB, it has a max IOPS of 5,000 IOPS (1,000 GB capacity _x_ 5 IOPS).
+For example, if you expand a volume that was created by using a 5 IOPS/GB profile from the original size of 251 GB to the expanded size of 1,000 GB, it has a max IOPS of 5,000 IOPS (1,000 GB capacity _x_ 5 IOPS).
 Because a 5 IOPS/GB volume can potentially expand to 9,600 GB, the max IOPS would adjust to 48,000 IOPS.
 While the volume capacity is immediately changed, to realize increased IOPS, you must restart the instance.

-If you want larger volumes up to 16,000 GB at higher IOPS performance than provided by a general-purpose profile, you can create volume by using a [custom profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) that allows expansion up to 16,000 GB.
+Volumes that are created from a [Custom profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) can be expanded within their custom IOPS range.
+Depending on the range you originally set, this can be up to 16,000 GB.
 IOPS remain constant at the level you set when you created the custom volume and can't be increased.

 You can monitor the progress of your volume expansion from the UI or CLI.
 You can also use the [Activity Tracker](/docs/vpc?topic=vpc-at-events) to verify that the volume was expanded.
 After a volume is expanded, you can't reduce capacity.

+## Expandable volume requirements
+{: #exp-vol-requirements}

+You must meet these requirements to increase a volume's capacity.

+* The volume must be a data volume, which are expanded based on their predefined IOPS profile or custom IOPS range.
+* The volume must be attached to a virtual server instance.
+* The volume must be in an _available_ state.
+* The instance must be powered on and in a _running_ state.

 ## Limitations
 {: #expandable-volume-limitations}